 Overview.
 Pakistan is a poor country with great extremes in the distribution of wealth.
 Per capita GDP is about \$2,060 when accounting for purchasing power parity.
-The longterm economic outlook for Pakistan is much improved in 2003, but remains clouded in a country highly dependent on foreign lending and the importation of basic commodities (public debt is equal to more than 70% of GDP).
-In the middle term, greater political stability following 2002 elections brightened the outlook by providing President Musharraf with a political base for the further pursuit of economic reform, but a hamstrung National Assembly and ongoing tensions with India have hampered progress.
+The long-term economic outlook for Pakistan is much improved in 2003, but remains clouded in a country highly dependent on foreign lending and the importation of basic commodities (public debt is equal to more than 70% of GDP).
+In the middle term, greater political stability following 2002 elections brightened the outlook by providing President Musharraf with a political base for the further pursuit of economic reform, but a hamstrung National Assembly and tensions with India hampered progress (although developments in December 2003 and January 2004 may resolve these latter issues).
 In the short-run, substantial fiscal deficits and the still urgent dependency on external aid donations counterbalance a major overhaul of the tax collection system and what have been notable gains in the Karachi Stock Exchange, the world's best performer in 2002 and up more than 60% in 2003.
 Output from both the industrial and service sectors grew in 2002, but the agricultural sector's performance slowed growth overall (in part due to severe drought).
 Agricultural labor accounts for nearly half of the country's work force.
 Pakistan's real GDP for the fiscal year ending June 2003 grew by 5.1%, up from 3.6% growth during the previous year.
-An industrial sector recovery and the end of a 3-year drought have some foreseeing continued growth ahead, with some predictions putting the FY2003/04 rate above 5%.
+An industrial sector recovery and the end of a 3-year drought have some foreseeing continued growth ahead, with most predictions putting the FY2003/04 rate above 5%.

 The Pakistani government stabilized the country's external debt at about \$33 billion by June 2003.
-The country's total liquid reserves topped \$11 billion by August 2003, an all-time high and an increase of more than \$8 billion since October 1999.
+The country's total liquid reserves topped \$11 billion by August 2003, an alltime high and an increase of nearly 400% since October 1999.
 Foreign remittances for FY2003 exceeded \$4.2 billion, nearly quadrupling the amount in 2001.
-Inflation, hovering under 3%, is low due largely to weak consumer demand, but is expected to rise in
+Inflation, hovering around 4%, is low due largely to weak consumer demand, but is expected to rise in 2004.

-2004.
 Defense spending and interest on public debt together consume 70% of total revenues, thus squeezing out development expenditure.
 Pakistan's resources and comparatively well-developed entrepreneurial skills may hold promise for more rapid economic growth and development in coming years.
 This is particularly true for Pakistan's textile industry, which accounts for 60% of Pakistan's exports.
 Analysts point to the pressing need to further broaden the country's tax base in order to provide increased revenue for investment in improved infrastructure, health, and education, all prerequisites for economic development.

 Attempts at economic reform historically have floundered due to political instability.
-The Musharraf government has had some modest successes in effecting economic reform.
+The Musharraf government has had some modest successes in effecting economic reform, and the January 2004 sale of Habib Bank, the country's second-largest, was Pakistan's largest-ever privatization move.
 Rewards for its participation in the post-September 2001 anti-terror coalition eased somewhat Pakistan's severe national debt situation, with many countries, including the United States, boosting bilateral assistance efforts and large amounts of external aid flowing into the country.
-A December 2002 World Bank report claimed that "Pakistan's economic revival program is beginning to produce good results," but also noted numerous problems that seemed to require further implementation of structural reforms.
-An April 2003 report of the Asian Development Bank noted that continued macroeconomic stability enhanced Pakistan's medium-term economic prospects, but warned that renewed tensions with India and/or domestic political instability could quickly dampen optimism.
 In June 2003, World Bank President Wolfensohn lauded several years of Pakistani economic reforms and said the country's "dramatically improved financial position" put it on a "strong footing to really tackle poverty."
 In October, the IMF approved a \$248 million loan for Pakistan and noted "strong improvement in Pakistan's external and fiscal prospects" while encouraging further economic reforms.
 The national budget for 2003/04 largely reflected the need to meet IMF poverty reduction and growth facility conditions that end in 2004.